SonOfJ/TheFinalestProjectEver/README.md

 ### DAY 9 - May 28, 2019
 **Christy**
 - In class, I added a point counter that displays how many dots PacMan has eaten.
 I referenced experimental code that I had before that tested out a counter that increased every time a key was pressed.
+At home, I added a lives counter and a "game over" screen.
+I also loaded the 4 images of PacMan once in the setup, rather than loading the image each time PacMan changes direction in order to stop the game from freezing.